Patriots fans unsure about Brady’s future

-FOXBORO, Mass.
-(WPRI) — While New England Patriots Coach Bill Belichick was his usual tight-lipped self speaking to the media at Gillette Stadium Sunday, fans in Foxboro had plenty to say about the future of the team.
+SEEKONK, Mass.
+(WPRI) — While New England Patriots Coach Bill Belichick was his usual tight-lipped self speaking to the media at Gillette Stadium Sunday, fans in Seekonk had plenty to say about the future of the team.

 “He might want to win a championship in another division, so I think that’s something he hasn’t accomplished yet and it could be next on his list,” Bill Teixeira said.